 That’s right — cold showers.
 The ones you dread to take when you’re the last person to get up in the morning.
 But, if you give them a fair chance, you might find that you actually like how you feel after taking one.

-Regardless of how you feel about either type of shower, shows that both hot and cold showers have health benefits you should be aware of.
+Regardless of how you feel about either type of shower,

 What’s so great about cold showers?